 Civil Engineering Technology - Associate Degree

 Civil Engineering Technology graduates are prepared for careers in the civil engineering and surveying fields.
-As a civil engineering technician, you examine and interpret prints and specifications; confer with contractors and owners to enforce contract specifications, building codes, and zoning ordinances; test soils, asphalt, and concrete and observe and inspect other related construction activities; perform land surveying and computer aided drafting; and observe building, highway and utility construction.
-With additional education and work experience, you can become a licensed professional in civil engineering, construction superintendent, building inspector, civil designer, construction projects manager, or professional land surveyor.
-The Civil Engineering Technology Associate Degree program at NWTC is accredited by the Engineering Technology Accreditation Commission of ABET, http//www.abet.org Program Objectives Graduates will be technically competent and able to solve civil engineering technology problems using basic principles of mathematics, science and engineering technology; be able to communicate effectively, both orally and in writing, using electronic tools and graphical representations; be effective team members; respect and appreciate diversity and professional behavior in engineering; recognize the value of lifelong learning and engage in professional growth.
+As a civil engineering technician, you examine and interpret construction plan sets and specifications; confer with contractors and owners to enforce contract specifications and design drawings; test soils, asphalt, and concrete; observe and inspect other related construction activities; perform land surveying and computer aided drafting; observe building, highway and utility construction.
+With additional education and work experience, you can become a licensed professional in civil engineering, construction superintendent, civil designer, construction project manager, or professional land surveyor.
+The Civil Engineering Technology Associate Degree program at NWTC is accredited by the Engineering Technology Accreditation Commission of ABET, http//www.abet.org

 Follow Your Path